sruter/Tic_tac_toe/README.md

 # Tic_tac_toe
 A Tic Tac Toe game inspired by a homework assignment

-Curently in progress:
+CURENTLY IN PROGRESS:

-	-Functionality of hard option, trying to use something simmilar to minimax data structure.
+Functionality of "Hard" option is broken, trying to use something simmilar to minimax data structure.